IsaacSchemm/Pandacap/README.md

 ActivityPub features:

-* Follow or unfollow users
-* Hide images and/or reposts from specific users you follow
+* Hide images and/or reposts that come from specific users you follow
 * Create **addressed posts** (replies to other posts or top-level posts to communities)
-* Add posts to your favorites
 * Enable and disable Bridgy Fed

 RSS/Atom features:

-* Follow or unfollow feeds
-* Add posts to your favorites
 * Play or download podcasts

 Bluesky features:

-* Hide reposts and/or quote posts from specific users you follow
+* Hide reposts and/or quote posts that come from specific users you follow
 * On a second Bluesky account, automatically post **links** to your favorites (with an embedded title and thumbnail), and automatically delete these posts after 14 days

 Things Pandacap does **not** do: